sj020/Classification-Iris-Dataset/README.md

 # Iris-Data-Set
-It is a multi-variate data set.
+It is a multi-variate data set.The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
-The data set contains a set of 151 records under five attribites - 1.Petal Length
+## Attributes of Iris Data-Set
+* Petal Length
-2.Petal Width
+* Petal Width
-3.Sepal Length
+* Sepal Length
-4.Sepal Width
+* Sepal Width
-5.Species
-Used a KNN algorithm to predict the species of Iris.
-Visualization is done using Andrew Curves, Box Plots, Parallel Coordinates.
+* Species
+### Visualization
+MatplotLib was used for Visualization
+* Parellel Coordinates
+* Andrew Curves
+* Box Plot